Jump to section

 People were often left astonished and beaming with joy, even after spending a couple of minutes with him.

-His leadership style also had some crossover with a transformational leadership style.
+His leadership style also had some crossover with a transformational leadership style and was an authentic leader.
 Leaders who use this style create a vision and guide their teams through inspiration.

 Not surprisingly, he commanded a rare kind of respect and loyalty from his team.
 And frequently led them to accomplish exceptional results.

 A democratic management style can improve your culture of employee engagement, commitment, and job satisfaction.

 This leadership style also leads to deeper relationships.
 Specifically between the democratic leader and their team members.
 This is accomplished by building trust and respect.

 Also, a democratic leader encourages people to voice their opinions and share their ideas.
 So the team is more likely to come up with creative solutions to problems.

 Also, democratic leaders allow the team to think through problems and decisions.
 This teaches their teams important skills.
 Like problem-solving and critical thinking.